decrypto-org/blockchain-course/README.md

   to initialize the database cluster, start the database server and create a user.
 After this step, you should be able to create databases with your normal user account.
-- Create a datatbase with the name of your choice, owned by your normal user account.
+- Create a database with the name of your choice, owned by your normal user account.
 With Postgres, you can achieve this with `createdb <db_name>`.
 - Create an [OAuth App](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/)